nearaman/codenanshu-1/content/blog/august-week-3-developer-newsletter-2021.md

 ---
 title: "August Week 3 Developer Newsletter 2021"
 date: 2021-08-19T18:23:30+05:30
-description : "latest updates of JavaScript, Python and the development of software, web and mobile" image : "/img/blog/august-week-3.webp" tags : ["Newslatter"]
+description: "latest updates of JavaScript, Python and the development of software, web and mobile"
+image: "/img/blog/august-week-3.webp"
+tags: ["Newslatter"]
 ---

 Whatsapp everybody, welcome to the third august week newsletter in today's letter has something amazing.
 My name is **Ai Anshu** and I am your host in this article.